Temperature Sensor Evaluation of Opossum Winter Activity

 Wildlife Society Bulletin

 Kanda, Leann; Fuller, Todd K.; and Friedland, Kevin D., "Temperature Sensor Evaluation of Opossum Winter Activity" (2005).
 Biology Faculty Publications and Presentations.
-Paper 28.
+28.